American Near East Refugee Aid: Gaza Food Security Program

-2023-24 Israel-Gaza War
+Gaza War (2023 – present)

 On November 16, 2023, Palestine Children's Relief Fund awarded Anera, in partnership with World Central Kitchen, a $1.5 million grant to provide hot meals for distribution to displaced individuals in Gaza during the Gaza war.
-During the 2023-25 humanitarian crisis in Gaza, Anera provided millions of hot meals and other humanitarian aid supplies to civilians throughout the strip.
+During the Gaza humanitarian crisis, Anera provided millions of hot meals and other humanitarian aid supplies to civilians throughout the strip.
 On March 8th, 2024, Anera's logistics coordinator, Mousa Shawwa, was killed by an Israeli airstrike.
 After seven World Central Kitchen humanitarian workers were killed by Israeli airstrikes on April 1, 2024, Anera deemed it unsafe for its workers to provide humanitarian aid and paused its ground operations in Gaza as of April 2.
 On April 11, the organization's chief executive, Sean Carroll, informed The New York Times that relief operations were resuming, with assurance from the IDF that it would take measures to protect the workers.
-In August 2024, IDF reported that they prevented militants from taking control of one of the organization's convoys.